onikolaiev/ado.core/docs/Remove-ADOWorkItemQuery.md

 # Remove-ADOWorkItemQuery

 ## SYNOPSIS
-Deletes a query or folder.
+Deletes a work item query or folder.

 ## SYNTAX